kalabsha/spring-boot-helloworld/docs/assignment.md

 ## Push the Dockerfile to your forked repo with a proper commit message

-In fact, I checkout to the `dev` branch from the begining of the development, so now we can push the Dockerfile to the remote GitHub repository, and then use `Pull Request` to merge it to the `master` branch.
+In fact, I checkout to the `dev` branch from the begining of the development, so now we can push the Dockerfile to the remote GitHub repository, and then use **Pull Request** to merge it to the `master` branch. see the [PR](https://github.com/kalabsha/spring-boot-helloworld/pull/1).

 # CI/CD

 I am more familiar with GitLab as the CI tool.
-So we use GitLab and Kubernetes for this task.
-All the work are done locally.
+So I use GitLab and Kubernetes for this task.
+All the work is done locally.
+Here are the main steps:

+1. Set up a Registry for hosting built docker images
+1. Set up a Kubernetes Cluster
+1. Set up a hosted GitLab Server and store the Registry username and password as variables
+1. Create a GitLab account for the CI user, store user token as variables in CI/CD settings
+1. Set up a GitLab Runner, and make sure it is registered to the GitLab server with a proper tag name, `spring-boot` for example in this case, and has the proper permissions to access the Kubernetes cluster
+1. Create a `.gitlab-ci.yml` and `deployment.yml` for CI/CD in the root directory of the project

 ## Preparations